Cloud and Terminal Coding Agent

 Cursor still wins for immediate code reading and tight edit loops.
 If you are exploring unfamiliar code, selecting a block, asking for an explanation, and making a small inline change, an editor-first product remains more direct.

-Codex asks you to think in tasks.
+Codex asks you to think in tasks and threads.
 Cursor asks you to think in edits.
 The difference sounds small, but it changes how you write prompts, how you review output, and how you manage risk.

 Codex vs Claude Code vs opencode